Registration for 2024 Sports Camps is NOW OPEN!

-Camp is open to children with and without type 1 diabetes aged 5-15 each week, in an inclusive framework to allow T1Ds to participate alongside their peers.
+Regional on site Sports Camps are open to children with and without type 1 diabetes aged 5-15 each week, in an inclusive framework to allow T1Ds to participate alongside their peers.
 Campers aged 13-15 years can take part in our integrated leadership development program.
 Youth 16+ are welcome to apply to volunteer!

+Incorporating sports skills and drills, challenge circuits, carb-counting, diabetes management support and great diabetes discussions each day, not to mention mentorship from our youth leaders and important connections to peers – we like to think our camps have something for everyone.
 Our team includes passionate leaders and world class athletes who can provide participants with knowledge of life with T1D that can help them reach their goals.
 Participants will get active as a group and dive into a variety of sports and exercise while managing diabetes together.
 ICD is a leader in exercise and diabetes with experts in the science, who talk the talk and athletes who walk the walk.

 Communication and Development